-Headaches, earaches, and pain when opening your mouth are just a few of the symptoms of temporomandibular joint (TMJ) dysfunction, or TMJ/TMD.
-Dr. Michael Michel’s extensive training and experience in diagnosing and treating TMJ problems makes him uniquely qualified to deliver relief and restore healthy function to your jaw.
-At Michel Dental, we offer non-surgical TMJ therapies to help you eat, speak, and live free from jaw pain -- keep reading to find out more!
+Headaches, earaches, and pain when opening your mouth are just a few of the symptoms of temporomandibular joint (TMJ) dysfunction, or TMD.
+Our dentists’ extensive training and experience in diagnosing and treating TMJ problems make them uniquely qualified to deliver relief and restore healthy function to your jaw.
+At Michel Dental, we offer non-surgical TMJ therapies to help you eat, speak, and be free from jaw pain -- keep reading to find out more!

 People who have TMJ/TMD frequently deal with chronic pain or limited function of the jaw.
 You may experience a clicking, popping jaw, migraine headaches, ear or neck pain, tingling in the fingers and hands, and other symptoms that range in severity from mild to debilitating.
 Your partner may also observe you grinding your teeth at night.